pyeventsourcing/eventsourcing/README.md

 ## Application

-Let's define a test that uses the library's event sourced application class to exercise the `World` aggregate defined above.
+Let's define a test that uses the library's event sourced `Application` class to exercise the `World` aggregate defined above.
+The `Application` class brings together a domain model and persistence infrastructure.

 ```python
 from eventsourcing.application import AggregateNotFound, Application